 Don’t inspect or prod the wound.
-Wait until you visit your dentist to have the stiches removed in seven to 14 days.
+Wait until you visit your dentist to have the stitches removed in 7 to 14 days.
 Full healing takes about three months.
 You may receive a temporary crown during this time and a permanent crown replacement after healing.

 Risks of Crown Lengthening Surgery

-Because this is a common procedure and your Broadway Family Dental specialist performs these consistently, the chance of complications is low.
-As with any procedure, some concerns occasionally occur including infection, excessive bleeding at the surgical site, slightly loose tooth or teeth that should tighten over time and temperature sensitivity because of tooth root exposure.
+This is a common procedure.
+Your Broadway Family Dental specialist performs these consistently so the chance of complications is low.
+As with any procedure, some concerns occasionally occur including infection, excessive bleeding at the surgical site, slightly loose tooth or teeth that should tighten over time, and temperature sensitivity because of tooth root exposure.
 Call your dentist if:

 - Bleeding continues.